Vector Search Algorithms from scratch

 Conclusion

 These algorithms are building blocks, not final answers.
-Production systems combine them: IVF for coarse filtering with product quantization for compression, or HNSW with metadata pre-filtering.
-The ANN Benchmarks project (ann-benchmarks.com) tracks how these combinations perform across real datasets.
+Production systems layer them: IVF with product quantization for compression, HNSW with metadata pre-filtering, or hybrid approaches that use IVF to coarsely shard the graph.
+The ANN Benchmarks project tracks how these combinations perform across real datasets, and it is the best place to start when choosing an index for a specific workload.